Augustus (Williams novel): Critical reception

-Augustus was received with general positivity from critics across the country.
+Augustus was received positively from critics across the country.
 Augustus garnered so much critical respect that it won the National Book Award in 1973.
 Williams and Augustus shared the 1973 U.S. National Book Award for Fiction with John Barth and Chimera, the first time the award was split.
 Critics such as Harold Augenbraum discuss the split award in their work, saying that this was the first time the fiction award was split and also discussing that the 1973 National Book Awards allowed many categories to split the awards.

 Both the Los Angeles Review of Books and the New York Review of Books offered positive criticism, particularly about the fusion of biography and fiction.
 Reviewer Daniel Mendelsohn of the New York Review of Books wrote that "the life of the first emperor is an ideal vehicle for a historical novel: Augustus is a figure about whom we know at once a great deal and very little, and hence invites both description and invention".

 Critics overwhelmingly praised the narrative of Augustus while critiquing the lack of speaking time Williams gives the title character.
 Overall, most critics praised Williams for forgoing his own personal voice to relay characters that are historical with personalities Williams imagines for himself and his audience.